FAQs

 We will let you know before the end of the summer term whether you have got your option choices.
 Any students who have not got all of their first choices will be spoken to before then about picking one of their reserves.
 Please remember that when making your option choices you are indicating a preference.
 The School tries to satisfy all choices, but may not be able to do so in all cases.

-It is really important that you make the right choices of option subjects by the deadline of Friday 11th March.
+It is really important that you make the right choices of option subjects by the deadline of Monday 17th March.
 There is plenty of information on this website to guide you and if you are still unsure, you can always contact your subject teacher, tutor or Progress Leader for further advice.
-If they are unable to help, you can ask your parents/carers to email yr8options@highamlaneschool.co.uk and we will do our best to help you.
-If you think you have made the wrong decision in your choice of options, you should ask your parent/carer to contact Mr Banks explaining which subject you wish to change and why.
+If you think you have made the wrong decision in your choice of options, you should ask your parent/carer to contact the School explaining which subject you wish to change and why.
 Each request is considered on an individual basis.
 Please bear in mind that we may not agree to your request if we don’t feel that you have given a strong enough reason for the change or if the subject you are requesting is already full or if the subject you are moving from is timetabled at a different time to the one you are requesting to move to.

-Taster lessons are intended to give you an idea of what a typical lesson in that subject will be like in Years 9, 10 or 11
+Taster lessons are intended to give you an idea of what a typical lesson in that subject will be like in Years 10 and 11

-Taster lessons in those subjects you currently study in Year 8 will take place during one of your normal timetabled lessons.
+Taster lessons in those subjects you currently study in Year 9 will take place during one of your normal timetabled lessons.
 Your teacher will let you know when this will be.
-We will email your parents/carers in due course about arrangements for taster lessons in subjects such as Business, Drama, Health and Social Care and Sociology which you don’t currently take in Year 8.
+We will email your parents/carers in due course about arrangements for taster lessons in subjects such as Business, Drama and Sociology which you don’t currently take in Year 9.

 The English Baccalaureate (or EBacc for short) isn’t a qualification but instead is a collection of subjects identified by the government as important for students to study.
 The subjects are:-